-For the Columbus Silver Canadian Note and the Columbus Silver American Note receivable, the Company recognizes separately the components of the financial instrument that creates a loan receivable of the Company and also the derivative related to the conversion option.
-Financial and derivative instruments, including embedded derivatives, are recorded at fair value on initial recognition and at each subsequent reporting period.
-Any gains or losses arising from changes in fair value on derivatives are recorded in profit loss for the period.
-The fair value is calculated using the Black Scholes option valuation model using estimates of volatility, interest rate risk, etc. based on the expected life of the promissory note.
+For the Columbus Silver Canadian Note and the Columbus Silver American Note receivable, the Company recognized separately the components of the financial instrument that created a loan receivable of the Company and also the derivative related to the conversion option.
+Financial and derivative instruments, including embedded derivatives, were recorded at fair value on initial recognition and at each subsequent reporting period.
+Any gains or losses arising from changes in fair value on derivatives were recorded in profit loss for the period.
+The fair value was calculated using the Black Scholes option valuation model using estimates of volatility, interest rate risk, etc. based on the expected life of the promissory note.
+Both notes were converted into Silver shares in February 2012.